-The Master’s programme is worth 60 credits and has three specializations, each focusing on a key aspect of Communication Studies:
+The Master’s programme is worth 60 credits and has four specializations, each focusing on a key aspect of Communication Studies:

 There is also a pre-Master’s programme in Communication Studies for students who do not meet the requirements for direct admission to the Master’s.
 For more information, see Pre-Master’s programme in Communication Studies.

 You can start in September or February.
 More information about admission and application deadlines.

 The Master’s programme is offered on a full-time basis, with a study load of about 40 hours per week.
 We do not offer evening or weekend courses.

 The academic year is divided into two semesters, each consisting of two blocks.
 Each block consists of eight teaching weeks and two weeks in which examinations are planned.
 The Master’s programme consists of 60 EC (European Credits; 1 EC corresponds with 28 hours of study load).
 A nominal study load is 15 EC (three courses) per block, but it is allowed to take more or fewer courses in a block.
 The exact range of specialization courses and the blocks in which courses are offered may vary per academic year.

 The study programme consists of the following elements: